LangStream/langstream/README.md

 ### Usage
 To get started, run `langstream --help` to see the available commands.
-By default the CLI will connect to the control plane running on `localhost:8090`.
+By default, the CLI will connect to the control plane running on `localhost:8090`.
 You can change this by setting the `LANGSTREAM_webServiceUrl` environment variable.

 To change permanently it, you can run:
 ```